EagleGenomics-cookbooks/busco/README.md

 Usage
 =====
-Simply include the recipe wherever you would like it installed, such as a run list (recipe[BUSCO]) or a cookbook (include_recipe 'BUSCO')
+Simply include the recipe wherever you would like it installed, such as a run list (recipe[busco]) or a cookbook (include_recipe 'busco')

 ## Testing